symfony/symfony-docs/scheduler.rst

     The Scheduler component was introduced in Symfony 6.3

-Scheduler is a component designed to manage task scheduling within your PHP application - like running a task each night at 3 am, every 2 weeks except for holidays or any schedule you can imagine.
+The scheduler component manages task scheduling within your PHP application, like running a task each night at 3 AM, every two weeks except for holidays or any other custom schedule you might need.

-This component proves highly beneficial for tasks such as database cleanup, automated maintenance (e.g., cache clearing), background processing (queue handling, data synchronization), periodic data updates, or even scheduled notifications (emails, alerts), and more.
+This component is useful to schedule tasks like maintenance (database cleanup, cache clearing, etc.), background processing (queue handling, data synchronization, etc.), periodic data updates, scheduled notifications (emails, alerts), and more.

 This document focuses on using the Scheduler component in the context of a full stack Symfony application.

 Installation
 ------------